amfern/conveyor.js/README.md

 - data is always in the entity
 - logic is always in the process system
 - you can store variables in the system but only if it static and not changed between entities
+- if add/remove/change entity component requires complicated reconfiguration, system should observe and do the configuration upon change
+- it's ok to set initial value just to make the system function.

 create cycleContinuous:
 - you pass array of function representing each engine loop